-There is also a moderate heart rate that falls between 50 and 70 percent of your maximum heart rate.
+A moderate heart rate falls between 50 and 70 percent of your maximum heart rate.

 When using the following chart, keep in mind that the older you are, the lower your fat-burning heart rate.
-So if you are 32, you’d want to use the higher number in the 31 to 35 range for your fat-burning heart rate.
+For example, if you’re 32, you’d want to use the higher number in the 31 to 35 range for your fat-burning heart rate.

 Certain medications may affect your heart rate, too, so speak with your doctor if you have concerns.

-There are a variety of tools on the market today that can help you measure your heart rate during exercise and even while doing your everyday tasks.
+A variety of tools are available on the market today that can help you measure your heart rate during exercise, and even while doing everyday tasks.
 That said, you don’t necessarily need anything fancy to get your basic heart rate.